How to Identify & Treat Pool Algae Fast

 • Identification: Black algae actually consists of cyanobacteria with a very dark blue-green color.
 It appears as small black buds on the surface and is nearly impossible to brush off.

 • Treatment: Because black algae has thick gelatinous cell walls, it is highly resistant to oxidation.
 Treatment requires utilizing a strong algaecide like Swamp Treat™ and superchlorinating to break through its defenses.
 Vigorously scrub the buds using a 50/50 stainless steel and nylon brush.
+Add 1 lb (one bag or 3-4 capfuls) of Swamp Treat™ per 20,000 gallons directly to the water, followed immediately by a heavy dose of chlorine shock.

 4. Pink Algae ("Pink Slime")